Course Sequence for The Physician Assistant Program

 The societal determinants of health, illness and disease are explored as a continuum of community care, a promotion of cultural sensitivity and an enrichment of the clinician-patient relationship.

-MPA 5364: Introduction to Clinical Medicine III (5 Credits)
+MPAS 689: Introduction to Clinical Medicine 3 (5 Credits)

 Designed to lay the foundation for patient care through a comprehensive understanding of illness.
 This 3-course series in the medical sciences and related technologies addresses care of the adult, adolescent and pediatric patient beginning with common acute self-limited illnesses and progressing to more complex, well-defined chronic disorders.